survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 leanpub-end-insert
 ```

+If you refresh the browser, you should see `Uncaught TypeError: Cannot read property 'bind' of undefined`.
+This has to do with that `onValueClick` definition we added. *Typing with React* chapter discusses how to use `propTypes` to work around this problem.
+It's a feature that allows us to set good defaults for props while also checking their types during development.

 ### Connecting `Lane` with `Editable`

 Next, we can use this generic component to allow a `Lane`'s name to be modified.
 This will give a hook for our logic.
 We'll need to alter `<div className='lane-name'>{name}</div>` as follows: